 I have made these 3 times so far and they are gone, like gone, in a heartbeat.
 The muffins are unbelievably moist and when you cover them all over with the sugar and cinnamon mixture, you have yourself a killer snack.
 They’re crunchy on the outside and moist on the inside.
 We’ve been eating them for breakfast, after school with some warm chai tea and even after dinner for dessert.
 They are so versatile!

-I have made these in a regular muffin tin as well as a mini muffin tin.
+I’ve made these in a regular muffin tin as well as a mini muffin tin.
 I wanted to see if there was any difference in taste between the two sizes, and let me tell you, there is not.
 Both sizes taste amazing.
 I mean, really, anything covered in sugar and cinnamon is going to taste amazing.
 I do think the regular muffins hold up better on day 2 though.

 These muffins are best enjoyed day one, as the cinnamon sugar topping is crunchy and light.
 Day two they are fine, but the cinnamon sugar topping tends to melt into the muffin and they can be a bit gooey.
 I honestly recommend making the regular sized variety if you’re just making them for your family, so they’re not sitting out for days.
 Twelve muffins are easier to digest than 24, am I right?
 The mini muffins are perfect for any of your kids’ class celebrations, as they make 24 muffins.
 I would make them the day of the party though, just being honest here.